AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 ## Project brief

 This project implements a **FIR filter bank** using a **systolic-array style architecture** implemented in Verilog and exercised on Colab using Icarus Verilog (`iverilog`) and Python-based verification/visualization.
+Along with functional simulation, we also perform a gate-level synthesis of the RTL codes using Yosys to generate a synthesized netlist and obtain basic resource statistics.
 The goal is to show a hardware-friendly FIR bank design (many parallel FIR filters) built from a small, reusable **processing element (PE)** and to verify its correctness against a floating-point Python reference.
 FIR filters are widely used in digital signal processing (DSP) for applications such as audio enhancement, communication systems, biomedical signals, and more.
 Traditional FIR implementations often rely on direct-form architectures, which suffer from large propagation delays and inefficient hardware usage.
 By contrast, **systolic arrays** exploit parallelism and pipelining.
 They consist of interconnected processing elements (PEs) that work together in a rhythmic, "systolic" fashion similar to the pumping of blood in the human heart.
 This makes systolic arrays an excellent choice for high-performance and scalable FIR filter implementations.

 ## FIR Filter Formula